Karzai urges calm as six die in Afghan Koran protests

 Demonstrators praised the leader of the Afghan Taliban, the secretive Mullah Mohammad Omar, screaming "Long live Mullah Omar!," Reuters witnesses said.
 Five people were wounded, the governor's spokesman said.

-In neighboring Pakistan's largest city Karachi, around 100 Islamic seminary students protested against the Koran burnings.
+In neighbouring Pakistan's largest city Karachi, around 100 Islamic seminary students protested against the Koran burnings.

 "Pakistan's government should summon the American ambassador and demand an apology.
-And if he doesn't apologize, he should be kicked out of the country," said Abdul Basit, a protest leader.
+And if he doesn't apologise, he should be kicked out of the country," said Abdul Basit, a protest leader.

 Others took a harder line.